 Students are expected to have familiarity with programming and data analysis using tools and software such as MATLAB, Stata, R, Python, or Julia, or to correct any deficiencies before enrolling at Stanford.

 The PhD program in finance involves a great deal of very hard work, and there is keen competition for admission.
 For both these reasons, the faculty is selective in offering admission.
-Prospective applicants must have an aptitude for quantitative work and be at ease in handling formal models.
+Prospective applicants must have an aptitude for quantitative work and be at ease with handling formal modeling.
 A strong background in economics and college-level mathematics is desirable.